 As well as Breezes being set on a beautiful beach, there are plenty of facilities on offer with a large pool (perfect for when the tide is too far out to swim), watersports and PADI diving centre, spa with Thai therapists - perfect for some post safari relaxation, tennis courts and fitness centre.
 Breezes also has a range of bars and restaurants with the Dhow Bar being the perfect place to relax during the day whilst The Tides offers an intimate dining experience for just two people - perfect for a romantic candle lit dinner.
 During your stay at Breezes it will also be possible to explore the island further afield with Stone Town, spice tours and a visit to the red colobus monkeys in Jozani Forest all being popular choices.

-Breezes Beach Club has a total of 70 rooms across three room categories.
+Breezes Beach Club has a total of 74 rooms across three room categories.
 The 10 standard and 40 deluxe rooms are located on the ground floor, whilst there are 20 suites which are on the first floor and have a balcony with sunbeds.
-There are also two villas which are two deluxe rooms which interconnect with a living room which are perfect for families.
+There are also two villas, consisting of two deluxe rooms interconnected by a shared living room, which are perfect for families.

 When to go